 Shared Lane Markings (Sharrows)

-Shared Lane Markings are a relatively new pavement marking.
+Shared lane markings (sometimes called sharrows) are a relatively new pavement marking.
 They were approved for use nationally by the Federal Highway Administration (FHWA) in December 2009 after several years of research and testing in various cities around the U.S.

 Studies of shared lane markings from other communities have shown several benefits: